Detecting $\beta$ elements in iterated algebraic K-theory: Introduction

-The $\beta$-elements $\beta_k$ that we detect only agree with the divided $\beta$-family elements $\beta_{k/i,j}$ of M. Behrens \cite{MR2469520} when $i=j=1$.
-To make the connection to arithmetic more tight, it would be desirable to detect the entire divided $\beta$-family in iterated algebraic K-theory of finite fields.
-It is a long term goal of the author's to show that, in fact, the entire divided $\beta$-family is detected in iterated algebraic K-theory of finite fields and consequently iterated algebraic K-theory of the integers.
+The $\beta$ elements $\beta_k$ that we detect only agree with the divided $\beta$-family elements $\beta_{k/i,j}$ of M. Behrens \cite{MR2469520} when $i=j=1$ and $k\not\equiv 0 \mod p$.
+The explicit modular forms associated to these beta elements are also computed in \cite{Lar19}.
+It would be desirable to detect the entire \emph{divided} $\beta$-family in iterated algebraic K-theory of finite fields to detect more information about integral modular forms.